mantou132/gem-panel/docs/002-custom-style.md

 # Custom style

-`<gem-panel>` can use js and css to customize styles in various aspects.
+`<gem-panel>` can use JS and CSS to customize styles in various aspects.

 ## Theme

-Although the theme of `<gem-panel>` is implemented with css custom properties, it is configured with js, which has the advantage of type detection and can avoid the duplication of property names.
+Although the theme of `<gem-panel>` is implemented with [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), it is configured with js, which has the advantage of type detection and can avoid the duplication of property names.

 ```ts
 import { Theme } from 'gem-panel';